MotoringFile

 Mazda has done well with the Miata/MX-5 cup series.
 I think the price of admission is a good bit less than 60k, though.
 The series was televised on Speed Channel.
 From what I’ve seen of interviews with MINIUSA execs, they won’t be supporting major race series, which would be necessary for a MINI cup series to succeed.

-Mazda has done well with the Miata/MX-5 cup series.
+>Mazda has done well with the Miata/MX-5 cup series.
 I think the price of admission is a good bit less than 60k, though.

 You’re absolutely right.
 However (as you point out) the price of entry is substantially lower and thus the opportunity to get large (regionally based) fields in much higher.

-I love it!!
-I agree, it finally makes me want an R56, or whatever they will call it.
 That rear wing is SICK!
 It is a twin-tier jobby, not attached at the sides like the GP, but at the top.
-If the diffuser is available for the 09 JCW, I am getting one, no questions.

 I totally agree about the color selection from Mini though, we need more choices.
 Bring back silk green, and EB.

 I meant to add, I would like to see a photochop look of this car with some black R105s!!!
-Anyone help with that request?

-Mazda has done well with the Miata/MX-5 cup series.
-I think the price of admission is a good bit less than 60k, though.
+<blockquote>Mazda has done well with the Miata/MX-5 cup series.
+I think the price of admission is a good bit less than 60k, though.</blockquote>

 The price for building a MX-5 cup car is darn close to what MINI will be charging, and personally I’d much rather race the MINI.
 You can build a spec Miata for significantly less, but even the top guys in that class are paying upwards of $50K for “cheater” spec cars with engines made from matched components (B&B is not allowed, but people will always stretch the rules to the nth degreee).